GoogleChrome/web.dev/content/accessible/what-is-accessibility/index.md

 Motor and dexterity impairments may affect a user's ability to use a mouse, touchscreen, or other pointing device.
-Some users may rely on alternative input devices to access content, such as a keyboard, head or eye tracking software, switch devices, sip and puff devices, or voice access.
+Some users may rely on alternative input devices to access content.
+These devices might include a keyboard, head- or eye-tracking software, switch devices, sip and puff devices, or voice access.

 ### Auditory

-Auditory impairments range from difficulty hearing certain frequencies, to speech processing issues, through to a total inability to hear sound.
+Auditory impairments range from difficulty hearing certain frequencies, to speech processing issues, to a total inability to hear sound.
 Users experiencing an auditory impairment may rely on captions or transcripts to provide an alternative to sound in an interface.